adrianmhood/adrianmhood/README.md

 I'm a solar engineer in Socal looking to reinvent the residential solar and battery design process.
 I've previously worked on several energy-simulation research projects as a mechanical engineering undergrad, in coding environments ranging from C, MATLAB, Mathematica, Python, and FORTRAN.

 *Experience*
-In 2019, I briefly worked in a prototyping & design startup for my first job out of college.
-It was a custom build shop for high-end toy stores and we mainly focused on switch and sound interfaces with lighting FX controls for interactive game and control stations.
+In 2019, I briefly worked as the lead mechatronics engineer in a prototyping & design startup as my first job out of college.
+It was a fast-paced custom build shop for high-end toy stores, and we mainly focused on switch and sound interfaces with lighting FX controls for interactive game and control stations.
 The software was mostly written in Python on Raspberry Pi, with lots of hand-soldered circuit components to bring it all together.
-Now, I'm working with OCR in Python and web dev tools for interface design, exploring how to build impressive solar plans faster than ever.
+Now, I'm working with OCR in Python and web dev tools for interface design, exploring how to build accurate solar plans faster than ever.

 *Connect*
 I'm open to building new tech together, this is definitely a place of opportunity with the application of new digital tools including ML and AI.
 Reach out if you have a project you're working on in solar design and/or automation, or if you have any questions about my work.
 Cheers!